-Here are 10 things *I* didn’t know about President Andrew Jackson and his famous home, anyway, until my visit to The Hermitage yesterday.
+Here are 10 things *I* didn’t know about President Andrew Jackson and his famous home, The Hermitage, until my visit there yesterday.

 1) Jackson was verrrry skinny.
 The man was 6’1″ and 140 pounds when elected president.
 (John Quincy Adams, just before him, was 5’7″ and stout; Martin Van Buren followed him at 5’6″ and also full-figured.)

-2) Nobody knows why he called it The Hermitage.
-Jackson first called his new farm “Rural Retreat,” then switched to The Hermitage.
+2) Nobody knows why Andrew Jackson called it The Hermitage.
+The future president first called his new farm “Rural Retreat,” then switched to The Hermitage.
 His first cabin there was small and remote; possibly he was being wry?
 The Hermitage is about 12 miles east of Nashville — a half-day’s ride back in Jackson’s time.

 3) Only the front of the Hermitage is actually that famous yellow color.
 The rest is brick.
 (See back view, below.)
 According to the guides, Jackson didn’t want to pay to do up the whole house, so he only did the part most people would see as they rode up.